RMIT-COSC1127-1125-AI21/AI21-DOC/FAQ-PACMAN.md

 In general, before spending a lot of time doing experimental analysis, look at your implementation conceptually in a very, I repeat, _very_, critical way and perform the (theoretical) analysis of it.
 Think where the problem could be and whether you can suspect of something that is not well done.
 It's like being a detective, and good detectives are critical and meticulous!

+## How can I debug my system?

+While you may want to do some print outs here and there, eventually using a debugger is the way to go.
+Check [this video](https://www.youtube.com/watch?v=w8QHoVam1-I) for a quick guide to debugging python in VSCode (you can do similar things in PyCharm or other editors as well).
+This is far more flexible and reliable than print messages. :-)

 -----------------
 # Project 1